Slack Candidate Channels

 | Candidate advances past first stage | Private channel created, summary pinned, team invited |

-| Candidate rejected | Channel is archived |
+| Candidate rejected | Rejection message posted, then channel archived after a short delay |

-| Candidate withdrawn | Channel is archived |
+| Candidate withdrawn | Withdrawal message posted, then channel archived after a short delay |

-| Offer accepted | Channel remains active |
+| Offer accepted | Acceptance message posted, channel remains active for onboarding |

 Archived channels are still visible in Slack’s channel browser for historical reference, but no new messages can be posted.
+The short delay before archiving ensures the final status message is delivered before the channel is locked.

 Quick Checklist

-- Connect your Slack workspace in Integrations
+- Connect your Slack workspace in Integrations at the Full permission level

 - Enable candidate channels in Slack integration settings